Suggester/Documentation/staff/approveedit.md

 Use this command to approve a pending suggestion edit

 ### Usage
-Run `.approveedit [suggestion ID]` in any channel the bot can read & send messages in
+Run `.approveedit [suggestion ID]` in any channel the bot can read and send messages in.

 ### Arguments
 `suggestion ID`: The ID of the suggestion that needs to be edited